 Swollen lymph nodes

-Swollen lymph nodes can be one of the earliest symptoms of HIV, after those of an acute infection.
+Swollen lymph nodes can be one of the earliest symptoms of HIV after an acute infection.

-Following an acute HIV infection, the virus continues to multiply, but at a slower rate.
+Following an acute HIV infection, the virus continues to multiply at a slower rate.
 A person may or may not have symptoms.

 Treatment can slow or stop the virus’ progression.
 Even without treatment, some people experience no additional symptoms for up to a decade after the initial infection.

 The neck may feel swollen just under the jaw and behind the ears.
-The swelling can cause trouble swallowing, and it may last anywhere from a few days to months.
+The swelling can cause trouble swallowing and may last anywhere from a few days to months.

 HIV can increase the risk of developing vaginal yeast infections.
 Symptoms of these infections include: